50 Essential Accessories for Men Over 50

 A smart luggage set

 Away Travel has come up with a set of luggage that survived the recent TSA ban on smart luggage because the designers worked smarter and harder to make carry-on batteries ejectable.
-At a great price, you can get solid set of luggage—or for a little more, opt for the even better grade aluminum set.
+You can buy this single piece for a weekend away, or opt for a full set if you're planning a longer trip.